Clustering Airbnb Reviews: Abstract

 \section{Abstract}

-A clustering approach is developed for Boston Airbnb reviews, in the English language, collected since 2008.
-This approach is based on a mixture of latent variables model, which provides an appealing framework for handling clustered binary data.
-In the broader context of social science applications (e.g., voting data, web reviews, and survey data), extremely large numbers of variables rule out the use of a mixture of latent trait models.
+In the last decade, online customer reviews increasingly exert influence on consumers' decision when booking accommodation online.
+The renewal importance to the concept of word-of mouth is reflected in the growing interests in investigating consumers' experience by analyzing their online reviews through the process of text mining and sentiment analysis.
+A clustering approach is developed for Boston Airbnb reviews submitted in the English language and collected from 2009 to 2016.
+This approach is based on a mixture of latent variable models, which provides an appealing framework for handling clustered binary data.
+We address here the problem of discovering meaningful segments of consumers that are coherent from both the underlying topics and the sentiment behind the reviews.
 A penalized mixture of latent traits approach is developed to reduce the number of parameters and identify variables that are not informative for clustering.
 The introduction of component-specific rate parameters avoids the over-penalization that can occur when inferring a shared rate parameter on clustered data.
-A variational expectation-maximization algorithm is developed and provides closed-form estimates for model parameters; this is in contrast to an intensive search over the rate parameters via a model selection criterion.
-This approach is important for a whole class of applications, but the focus herein is the Boston Airbnb reviews data. \\[-6pt]
+We divided the guests into four groups -- property driven guests, host driven guests, guests with recent overall negative stay and guests with some negative experiences.